blog

 Transparency and communication are crucial to ensure the success of process optimization initiatives.
 Often these projects fail due to a lack of communication about goals, progress and changes.
 Make sure you establish clear lines of communication and provide regular updates on the status of optimizations.
 Keep everyone involved in the loop and create an open and transparent working environment where ideas and concerns can be shared.

-6. Lack of monitoring and measurement
+6. Lack of controlling and monitoring

 Successful process optimization requires continuous monitoring and measurement of results.
 Many companies make the mistake of implementing optimization measures and then not continuing to monitor whether the targeted improvements are occurring.
 Define clear key performance indicators (KPIs) to measure progress and conduct regular assessments to ensure that the optimizations are having the desired impact.